ConnecUs/MyCliques/README.md

 MyCliques
 =========

-ConnecUs Cliques to inportant links and connections with want to have always available.
+ConnecUs Cliques to important links and connections you want to have always available.